CarlosMena01/QRCodeSeeker-ML/README.md

    uvicorn src/main:app
    ```

-## Results
+## To do

-You can get all the necesary information from the simulation in the path `data/*.txt`
+- Finish the fronted interface
+- Implement the pix2pix code on the architecture

 ---